-Cash and cash equivalents, short-term and long-term investments - As of December 31, 2021, we had \$1.33 billion in cash and cash equivalents, \$1.75 billion in short-term investments and \$99.4 million in long-term investments, including certificates of deposit, commercial paper, U.S. government agency securities, U.S. treasuries, and to a lesser extent, municipal securities.
+Cash and cash equivalents, short-term and long-term investments - As of December 31, 2022, we had \$1.31 billion in cash and cash equivalents, \$1.36 billion in short-term investments and \$61.4 million in long-term investments.
 We maintain our investments for cash management purposes and not for purposes of speculation.
 Our risk management policies emphasize credit quality (primarily based on short-term ratings by nationally recognized statistical rating organizations) in selecting and maintaining our investments.
 We regularly assess market risk of our investments and believe our current policies and investment practices adequately limit those risks.
 However, certain of these investments are subject to general credit, liquidity, market and interest rate risks.
-These risks associated with our investment portfolio may have an adverse effect on our future results of operations, liquidity and financial condition.
+These market risks associated with our investment portfolio may have an adverse effect on our future results of operations, liquidity and financial condition.

-Of our \$1.33 billion of cash and cash equivalents held at December 31, 2021, \$608.6 million was held by our foreign subsidiaries.
-No short-term or long-term investments were held by our foreign subsidiaries at December 31, 2021.
+Of our \$1.31 billion of cash and cash equivalents held at December 31, 2022, \$668.9 million was held by our foreign subsidiaries.
+No short-term or long-term investments were held by our foreign subsidiaries at December 31, 2022.

-We believe that cash available from operations, including our cash resources and our revolving line of credit, will be sufficient for our working capital needs, including purchase commitments for raw materials and inventory, increases in accounts receivable, payments of tax liabilities, expansion and development needs, purchases of shares of our common stock, as well as purchases of capital assets, equipment and properties, through at least the next 12 months.
-Based on our current plans, capital expenditures (exclusive of common stock repurchases) are currently estimated to be approximately \$150.0 million through December 31, 2022.
+We believe that cash available from operations, including our cash resources and access to credit, will be sufficient for our working capital needs, including purchase commitments for raw materials and inventory, increases in accounts receivable, payments of tax liabilities, expansion and development needs, purchases of capital assets, purchases of equipment, purchases of real property and purchases of shares of our common stock, through at least the next 12 months.
+Based on our current plans, capital expenditures (exclusive of common stock repurchases) are likely to be less than \$300.0 million through December 31, 2023.
 However, future business opportunities may cause a change in this estimate.